HwWobbe/hello-world/Roadmap.md

 * Plan for the development of an "All Canadian Addresses" (DefData) database for Canadaian institutions.
 * remove this to the DefData rep.
 * ...
-* Consider Photograpghy implications based on GitHub's image support ( 1 gigaByte limit ?)
+* Consider Photography implications based on GitHub's image support ( 1 gigaByte limit ?)